deanbarrow/stripe-csv-to-qbo/README.md

 Stripe Download
 ---------------

-1. In your Stripe account, browse to the Balance → Transactions page.
+1. In your Stripe account, browse to the 'Reports' → 'Balance change from activity' page.
-2. Filter to the required time range then click Export, you'll end up with a CSV file (probably called `payments.csv`).
+2. Click download and select all columns.

 Convert
 -------